shubhamsrivast4u/DeepPolarPlus/README.md

-# DeepPolar+: Enhanced Neural Polar Codes
+# DeepPolar+: Breaking the BER-BLER Trade-off with Self-Attention and SMART (SNR-MAtched Redundancy Technique) decoding

-This repository contains the implementation of S.Srivastava and A.Banerjee, "DeepPolar+, an enhanced neural polar coding framework that resolves the BER-BLER trade-off through attention mechanisms and structured loss functions".
+This repository contains the implementation of S.Srivastava and A.Banerjee, "DeepPolar+: Breaking the BER-BLER Trade-off with Self-Attention and SMART (SNR-MAtched Redundancy Technique) decoding".

 ## Repository Structure